panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 commentsThreadId: javascript-shallow-clone-objects
 ---

-Immutability is great because it enables easier control of how data is changed and flows through the application.
+Immutability is great because of easier control of how data is changed through the application.

-Since immutability requires no direct modification of objects, you can perform an object modification only on a clone.
+Immutability requires no direct modification of objects, so a modification can be performed only on a clone.

 In this post, you'll find 3 easy ways to perform shallow clone (aka copy) of objects in JavaScript.

-That's not all.
-As a bonus, I'm going to show how when cloning objects, you can also update, add, or remove properties in place on the clone.
+As a bonus, I'm going to show how you can also update, add, or remove properties in place on the clone.
+That's useful when you want to perform an update on the object in an immutable manner.

 ### Note

-The following ways to clone objects perform *shallow copy*.
+The 3 ways to clone objects described in this post perform *shallow copy*.

 Shallow copy means that only the actual object gets copied.
 If the copied object conatins nested objects &mdash; these nested objects *aren't get cloned*.